 In 2017, 13 flag CCMs had one or more ‘fished’ vessels that were not able to be ‘VMS tracked’ by the Secretariat.
 This indicates that 54% of 24 flag CCMs had vessels that fished without being tracked in the Commission VMS in 2017.
 In 2018, the number of flag CCMs experiencing this form of data gap was even higher (16 flag CCMs), which is 67% of 24 flag CCMs.

-There are four main categories of issues: technical, administrative, regulatory and compliance monitoring & assessment (see Section 4 below) that our working group may consider in trying to address VMS data gaps.
+There are four main categories of issues: technical, administrative, regulatory, and compliance monitoring & assessment (see Section 4 below) that our working group may consider in trying to address VMS data gaps.

 Suggested framework for analysis & recommendations

 To assist the SWG’s development of targeted recommendations to TCC16, the co-chairs propose the below four categories be used to frame potential solutions to VMS data gap issues.
-We note that it is likely that some issues/recommendations may span more than one category, however consider this approach may assist the SWG’s analysis.
+Although we note that it is likely that some issues/recommendations may span more than one category, we consider this approach may assist the SWG’s analysis.

-“Technical”: Aspects / issues which may require new technical work by the Secretariat and/or CCMs (e.g. software adjustments).
+“Technical”: Aspects / issues which may require new technical work by the Secretariat, CCMs and/or their technical service providers (e.g. software adjustments).

 “Regulatory”: Changes that may be needed to WCPFC rules or regulations (e.g. CMM(s), rules, SOPs, SSPs, etc.).

-“Administrative”: Changes to VMS administrative processes that may be needed either at the CCM or Secretariat level.
+“Administrative”: Changes to VMS administrative processes that may be needed either at the CCM or Secretariat (or their service providers) level.

 “VMS Compliance Monitoring & Assessment”: Potential methods or approaches to improve CCMs’ ability to effectively monitor and assess VMS compliance.